Minocrisy/YOGI/README.md

 ## Usage

-1. Select the desired tab for the type of generation you want (Chat, Image, Vision, etc.).
+1. Select the desired tab for the type of generation you want (Chat, Image, Vision, Audio, etc.).
 2. Choose a model from the dropdown menu.
 3. Enter your prompt or upload an image as required.
 4. Click the generate button to receive the AI-generated response.

+### Vision Analysis

+To use the vision analysis feature:

+1. Go to the Vision tab.
+2. Select either "GPT-4o-mini Vision" (OpenAI) or "Gemini 1.5 Pro Vision" (Google) from the model dropdown.
+3. Upload an image using the file input.
+4. Enter a question or prompt about the image in the text input.
+5. Click the "Analyze" button to get the AI's analysis of the image.
+6. A loading indicator will appear during the analysis process.
+7. Once complete, the analysis result will be displayed along with the cost of the operation.

 ## Known Issues